Prasanna-icefire/YOLO_OBJECT_DETECTION/README.md

 the instructions.txt
 After this run the video.py to detect objects from the webcam To change the sorce of deection,replace the o of the videocapture() with a link to the video enclosed in quotes.

+Make sure you have tensorflow and opencv installed.
+I have used tensorflow 2.0 To run it with GPU support,easiest way to set things up would be to      conda install tensorflow-gpu